 You never know what you’re going to see traveling through the Texas Hill Country at night.
+Sometimes you come across a true mystery animal.

 Geoffrey Bennett submitted these photos (after posting on his Facebook) of an animal his brother saw and was able to capture these images of as it climbed a rock wall.